 GeneCards Summary for CAV1 Gene

 CAV1 (Caveolin 1) is a Protein Coding gene.
-Diseases associated with CAV1 include lipodystrophy, congenital generalized, type 3 and pulmonary hypertension, primary, 3.
-Among its related pathways are Platelet activation, signaling and aggregation and Signaling by GPCR.
+Diseases associated with CAV1 include Lipodystrophy, Congenital Generalized, Type 3 and Pulmonary Hypertension, Primary, 3.
+Among its related pathways are Bacterial invasion of epithelial cells and Cholesterol and Sphingolipids transport / Transport from Golgi and ER to the apical membrane (normal and CF).
 GO annotations related to this gene include identical protein binding and receptor binding.
 An important paralog of this gene is CAV2.